Written By: Devin Golden

 illustration of 10 people, 8 men and 2 women

 According to another study, around 80% of patients are male.
-This is largely due to occupational exposure to asbestos.
+Most people who worked jobs where asbestos exposure occurred were male.

 Can Pleural Mesothelioma Spread to Other Organs?
 Icon